 Making dairy-free gluten-free cupcakes is as simple as making a flour swap.
 Use equal amounts of a measure-for-measure or 1-to-1 GF flour blend that includes xanthan gum in the mixture.
 Bob’s Red Mill 1-to-1 Baking Flour is my go-to.
 (1⅓ cup is 197g.)

-Other than using gluten-free flour, make sure to follow these tips for perfect results every time:
+Make sure to follow these tips for perfect results every time:

 - After the gluten-free cupcake batter comes together, continue mixing for an extra 2 minutes.
 It helps to add structure.